BlissRoms-x86/Documentation/knowledgebase/troubleshooting/disable-touchpad.md

 Accidental touches due to palm contact with the touchpad can be quite frustrating.
 Fortunately, the Linux kernel allows you to disable the touchpad or any input device temporarily using sysfs by triggering the uevent.
 This guide will walk you through the process.

 ### Step 1: Access a Root Shell
-In order to disable the touchpad, you'll need superuser access.
+In order to disable the touchpad, you'll need to access a root shell.
 Here's how to get root privileges.

 1. **Open KernelSU:**
    - From the app drawer, locate and open **KernelSU** app.